link1905/system-design-101/content/docs/system-administration/system-deployment/containerization.md

 }
 ```

-**Kernel** helps segregate the concern by allowing isolation.
+The **Kernel** helps address these concerns by enabling isolation.
-Essentially, we can build isolated sections in the machine,
+Essentially, it allows for the creation of isolated sections within the machine,
-they see and share nothing in between.
+where each section has its own view of resources and cannot directly see or share resources with other sections.

-**Containerization** leverages this feature to build **virtual operating systems** based on the host's kernel.
+**Containerization** leverages this kernel feature to construct
+**virtual operating system environments** that are based on the host's kernel.
-Each virtual OS has its own properties (users, groups, files, processes...), called a **Container**.
+Each such virtual OS, with its own properties (like users, groups, files, and processes), is called a **Container**.
-Despite depending on the same kernel, containers are **logically isolated** and cannot share resources mutually.
+Despite all containers relying on the same underlying host kernel,
+they are **logically isolated** from one another and cannot mutually share resources by default.

 ```d2
 m: Host OS {